samueljmello/git-to-git-with-lfs/README.md

 ## Assumptions
 - Authentication to repositories is handled via SSH or credentials manager (based on your OS).

+## Caveats
+Depending on how many repositories and their respective size, this script could take significant time to complete.
+The processing is accomplished in series, not parallel, which means only one repository is processed at a time.
+You will want to run this on a dedicated machine that has time to complete without interuption or system down time.

+Additionally, the script assumes your destination repositories exist already.
+Future work may include repository detection, but would require additional input from the executor increasing the amount of work up-front.

 ## Usage

 - Print usage help: `./migrate.sh -h`